aiegoo/kisec-final/Machine_Network_Process_Activities/README.md

   → Lists all open network-related files using `lsof -i -n -P` to correlate live connections to file descriptors.

 - **network_details.txt**
-  → Network interface details and IP configuration used to confirm system exposure.
+  → Network interface details and IP configuration used to check system exposure still on live or not.

 - **anydesk_pid_trace.txt**
   → Traces specific process IDs linked to suspicious AnyDesk sessions possibly leveraged post-compromise.